Cloud Datastore Query Items activity

 Next steps

-After configuring a Cloud Datastore (Beta) Query Items activity, complete the configuration of the operation by adding and configuring other activities or tools as operation steps.
+After configuring a Cloud Datastore Query Items activity, complete the configuration of the operation by adding and configuring other activities or tools as operation steps.
 You can also configure the operation settings, which include the ability to chain operations together that are in the same or different workflows.

 Menu actions for an activity are accessible from the project pane and the design canvas.
 For details, see Activity actions menu in Connector basics.